danwing/metadata/draft-rw-flow-metadata.md

 downloaded.
 The network can assist the client by informing the client of the network's bandwidth policy.

+If the video is encoded with variable bit rate, the bitrate cannot exceed the indicated bitrate.

+The bitrate is calculated over each second.
+This means the packets can arrive at the start of a second, as near as possible behind each other, and the remaining portion of that second could have no packets transmitted.

+> Discussion: should we also signal bursts for variable bit rates?

 ### Host Treatment

 The host chooses a video streaming bit rate at or below the signaled rate.